Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _code-example-graphit:

-8. Iterating through a node adjacent edges
+8. Iterating the adjacent edges of a node
 ------------------------------------------

 For adjacent edges, we will use the function *Iterator<edge> * Graph::getInOutEdges (const node) const*. ::